jblindsay/whitebox-tools/readme.txt

 - Added the RasterPerimeter tool to measure the perimeter of raster polygons.
 - Modified the LidarRbfInterpolation tool to improve efficiency.
 - Fixed an issue with how floating point attributes were written in Shapefile attribute tables.
+- Updated the LidarSegmentation tool, which now used RANSAC to fit planar models to points.
+- Added the HeightAboveGround tool, to normalize a LiDAR point cloud.
+Each point's z-value is converted to the height above the nearest ground-classified point.

 Version 1.1.0 (09-12-2019)
 - Added the BreachDepressionsLeastCost tool, which performs a modified form of the Lindsay